Street photography: South Africa

 In South Africa, photographing people in public is legal.
 Reproducing and selling photographs of people is legal for editorial and limited fair use commercial purposes.
 There exists no case law to define what the limits on commercial use are.
 Civil law requires the consent of any identifiable persons for advertorial and promotional purposes.
 Property, including animals, do not enjoy any special consideration.

 South Korea

-In South Korea, taking pictures of women without their consent, even in public, is considered to be criminal sexual assault, punishable by a fine of up to 10 million won and up to 5 years imprisonment.
-In July 2017 an amendment to the law was voted on in favour of allowing for chemical castration of people taking such photographs.
+In South Korea, taking photos or videos of women in public places wearing revealing clothing or outfits that expose their body lines (e.g., swimsuit, leggings, skinny jeans, hot pants, etc.) without their consent, is punishable by law as a sexual crime, even it's not upskirting.
+Article 14 of the "Act on Special Cases Concerning the Punishment, etc. of Sexual Crimes" (성폭력범죄의 처벌 등에 관한 특례법) defines a person subject to punishment for filming as "a person who takes photos of another person's body, which may cause any sexual stimulus or shame against the latter's will, by using a camera or similar mechanism, or who distributes, sells, leases, provides, or openly exhibits or screens the resulting photographs/videos".
+Distribution or possession is punishable by up to 7 years in prison or a fine of up to 50 million won.

+In addition to this, there exists a concept called portrait rights (초상권), which is similar to Japan's shōzōken, where distribution of images of another person's face, requires the subject's consent.
+Portrait rights states that a photo of a person's face or other physical features that can identify them cannot be used for commercial purposes such as in advertisements.

 United Kingdom

 The United Kingdom has enacted domestic law in accordance with the Human Rights Act, which limits the publication of certain photographs in the context of the news media.
 However, as a general rule, the taking of photographs of other people, including children, in a public place is legal, whether or not the person consents.

 In terms of photographing property, in general under UK law one cannot prevent photography of private property from a public place, and in general the right to take photographs on private land upon which permission has been obtained is similarly unrestricted.
 However, landowners are permitted to impose any conditions they wish upon entry to a property, such as forbidding or restricting photography.
 There are however nuances to these broad principles, and even where photography is restricted as a condition of entry, the landowner's remedies for a breach will usually be limited to asking the photographer to leave the premises.
 They cannot confiscate cameras or memory cards nor can they require photographs be deleted.